 The Credit Committee is a committee of the Board.
-It comprises a minimum of three non-executive Directors appointed by the Board together with a DLUHC Nominee, the Chief Executive, the Group Treasurer and the Credit and Risk Director.
+It comprises a minimum of four non-executive Directors appointed by the Board together with a DLUHC Nominee who acts as an alternate member, the Chief Executive, the Group Funding and Marketing Director and the Group Credit and Risk Director.